skorasaurus/norgs14/README.md

 presentation viewable at: http://skorasaurus.github.io/norgs14/

-What's new in Open Data and Open Geospatial
+What's new in Open Data and Open Geospatial software (audience for those professionally familiar with GIS, ESRI products but minimal to open source, good for a half hour talk);

+README is my VERY rough notes.
 ======

 outline/slides: